 Alyssa Arbuckle MA, on the importance of open-access research, the barriers of entry to post-secondary education, and how the Internet holds potential to change the world of academia for the better.

-Tracy: Let's begin with you explaining a bit about what you do.
+Tracy: Explain a bit about what you do.

 Alyssa: My official title is the Assistant Director of Research Partnerships and Development at the Electronic Textual Cultures Lab, which is a role with the University of Victoria.
 What I do in that role is I essentially focus on research support: I go to conferences, I liaise between partners and researchers, I write reports, I do research.
 Now all of this is under a broader gamut of what we call Open Social Scholarship, which is also what I’ve just begun pursuing a Ph.D. in.
 So I’m researching what Open Social Scholarship is, and how to implement it.